crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 At the investment bank, another common problem was "too much time, too much money."
-In this case, the volatility business made a billiion dollars, and had only six developers, and no work left to be done, but an excessive pool of money to spend on software.
+In this case, the volatility business made a billion dollars, and had only six developers, and no work left to be done, but an excessive pool of money to spend on software.

 So they were given a blank check.
-These blank checks are a receipe for disaster.
-And the next year, the business lost a ton of money, and then this project was in trouble, and then eventually canceled.
+These blank checks are a recipe for disaster.
+And the next year, the trading business lost a ton of money, and then this project was in trouble, and then eventually canceled.
+When money is flowing, it is easy to set it on fire in a software group.

 This "too much money" problem, causes amazing problems in software.
 Developers who don't have enough work, start to try to invent new solutions to old problems, but don't have enough qualifications to be doing this.

-Once invented, a marketing campaign ensues by the developer and their manager, as to how great their framework or technology is.
+Once invented, a marketing campaign ensued by the developer and their manager, as to how great their framework or technology is.
 They have a new thing, and they think it will get them promoted, and